ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-java/index.md

 ---
 layout: page
-title: To Ruby From Java
+title: "To Ruby From Java"
+lang: en
 ---

 Java is mature.
 It’s tested.
 And it’s fast (contrary to what the